phetsims/models-of-the-hydrogen-atom/doc/implementation-notes.md

 **Instantiation:** Most objects in this sim are instantiated at startup, and exist for the lifetime of the simulation.
 The exceptions are:

-* `Photon`: Created dynamically, when they are emitted from the light source or the hydrogen atom.
-See `PhotonGroup` (a `PhetioGroup`) for details.

-* `PhotonNode`: Created dynamically in response to the creation of a `Photon` instance.
+* `Photon` instances (model elements) are created dynamically, when they are emitted from the light source or the hydrogen atom.
+See `PhotonGroup` (a `PhetioGroup`) for details. `PhotonNode` instances (the corresponding view elements) are created dynamically in response to the creation of `Photon` instances.
 Search for `photonGroup.elementCreatedEmitter` and `photonGroup.elementDisposedEmitter` to see the specifics of how `PhotonNode` instances are instantiated and disposed.

-`* SpectrometerSnapshot`: Created dynamically, but no `PhetioGroup` is involved.
+* `SpectrometerSnapshot` instances (model elements) are created dynamically, but no `PhetioGroup` is involved.
 See `Spectrometer` method `takeSnapshot` for details.
-(Note that the corresponding view element, `SpectrometerSnapshot`, is not created dynamically.
-A fixed number of `SpectrometerSnapshot` instances is created at startup and mutated as needed.)
+The corresponding view element, `SpectrometerSnapshot`, is _not_ created dynamically.
+A fixed number of `SpectrometerSnapshot` instances is created at startup and mutated as needed.
+See `SpectrometerSnapshotsDialog` for details.

 **Listeners**: Unless otherwise noted in the code, uses of `link`, `addListener`, etc. do not require a corresponding `unlink`, `removeListener`, etc. because most objects exist for the lifetime of the simulation.